Flourish Expanded: A Chattanooga Christian School Campaign

 Student Life Spaces

 What: A new open-air pavilion, expansion of the Varsity Gym, renovations of the Fine Arts Center and Learning Commons, and an all new Spirit Shop & Café, and a new Indoor Athletic Facility.

 Why: With consistent growth over the last 10 years, CCS needs more classrooms and student life spaces.
 There are not enough covered spaces for students to eat lunch, and there is a lack of gathering spaces for collaborative study.
 The Varsity Gym needs more seating as well.

 CCS Athletics Business Partners

-The CCS Business Partner Program is a great way for local businesses to advertise and support athletics at our school.
+CCS Athletics Business Partners are families and local businesses who advertise with and support athletics at our school.

 Lower School Building